Huegoxaga/notes/javascript/react.md

 ## React Hooks

 - New in React version 16.8
-- It enables the use of React features in a functional component.
+- It enables the use of React features in a functional component
+- Hooks are called inside the body of a functional component

 ### State Hook